luyi-sss/tswd-portfolio-luyi/visualizing-government-debt.md

     Cannot show the trend or the change;
     Trends cannot be witnessed on the bar chart.

-The grid line chart clearly shows the change in the ratio in the time period:
+The grid line chart clearly shows the change in the ratio in the time:
     We can identify whether there is an upward or downward trend;
     Not easy for users to read values and make comparisons;
+    I added some data labels trying to give users a sense of how the ratio changed;
     Easy to lose focus.

 Since the line chart shows the change in the ratio, different dots on the scatter plot picture the range of the ratio of each country mentioned in the dataset: